-For the past couple months, we have offered tips and strategies to prepare for the 2019 hurricane season, and ideas on how to get your affairs in order before and after a storm causes damage to your home or business in the State of Florida.
+For the past couple of months, we have offered tips and strategies to prepare for the 2019 hurricane season, and ideas on how to get your affairs in order before and after a storm cause damage to your home or business in the State of Florida.

-At The Morgan Law Group, our Florida insurance claims attorneys understand that even if you are prepared, and have covered all protective angles to keep you and your family connected and safe, our past experiences with hurricanes remind us all that mother nature’s unpredictability cannot be fully measured.
+At The Morgan Law Group P.A., our Florida insurance claims attorneys understand that even if you are prepared, and have covered all protective angles to keep you and your family connected and safe, our past experiences with hurricanes remind us all that mother nature’s unpredictability cannot be fully measured.

 Hurricane Season Spans Six Months: When Is The Most Dangerous Time For Storms?